Skip to main content

 Why is this outcome important?

-Outcome 3.3 explains providers’ obligations to communicate critical information*, where appropriate, to older people and those involved in their care and services in a timely* manner.
-It also outlines how important effective communication is with older people, their family, carers*, workers and health professionals* to raise concerns.
+Outcome 3.3 explains providers’ obligations to communicate critical information, where appropriate to the delivery of aged care services, to older people and those involved in their aged care services in a timely manner.
+It also outlines how important effective communication is with older people, workers, registered health practitioners, allied health professionals, supporters and others the older person may want to involve, such as family and carers, to raise concerns.

-Timely* sharing of critical information* with workers, older people, families, carers* and health professionals* helps you to provide safe and quality care* and services.
+Timely sharing of critical information with workers, older people, their supporters, registered health practitioners and, allied health professionals helps you to provide safe and quality care and services.
 This includes:

 • during transitions of care